History of The Simpsons: The Mirkin years (1993–1995)

 The writing staff wanted to do an episode where the Simpsons family traveled to Australia.
 They had previously poked fun at several American institutions and thought it would be interesting to poke fun at a whole nation.
 They purposefully designed Australia and the Australian people very inaccurately and many things were completely made up for fun.
 The episode "Bart vs. Australia" received a mixed reception in Australia, with some Australian fans saying the episode was a mockery of their country.
 Shortly after it had aired, the Simpsons staff received over 100 letters from Australians who were insulted by the episode.
 Reiss claimed that this episode is Australia's least favorite, and that "whenever we have the Simpsons visit another country, that country gets furious, including Australia".
 He also claimed that they were "condemned in the Australian Parliament after the episode had aired".
-However, It has been accepted as typical American satire and laughed off.
+However, it has been accepted as typical American satire and laughed off.

 Former showrunners Jean and Reiss had left to produce their own series, The Critic, along with The Simpsons co-creator Brooks.
-The Critic was a short-lived animated series that revolved around the life of movie critic Jay Sherman.
+The Critic was an animated series that revolved around the life of movie critic Jay Sherman.
 For the second season of The Critic, Brooks cut a deal with the Fox network to have the series switch over.
 The episode "A Star Is Burns" was pitched by Brooks, who had wanted a crossover that would help launch The Critic on Fox, and he thought having a film festival in Springfield would be a good way to introduce Sherman.
 In addition, Jean and Reiss returned to produce two episodes ("A Star is Burns" and 'Round Springfield") with the staff of The Critic, to relieve some of the stress on The Simpsons' writing staff.Ortved 2009 Groening felt that the crossover was a thirty-minute advertisement for another show and blamed Brooks, calling it an attempt to get attention for one of his unsuccessful shows.
 After unsuccessful attempts to get the episode pulled, he decided to go public with his concerns shortly before the episode aired and had his name removed from the credits.
 In response, Brooks said, "for years, Al [Jean] and Mike [Reiss] were two guys who worked their hearts out on this show, staying up until 4 in the morning to get it right.
 The point is, Matt's name has been on Mike's and Al's scripts and he has taken plenty of credit for a lot of their great work.
 In fact, he is the direct beneficiary of their work.
 'The Critic' is their shot and he should be giving them his support."